 - 8 to 10 sweet raisins or as needed

-- Firstly add 1 tablespoon ghee to a heavy bottom pot and heat up.
+- Firstly add half of the ghee to a heavy bottom pot and heat up.

-- Then add in 8 to 10 sweet raisins and saute just until they plump up.
+- Then add sweet raisins and fry just until they plump up.
 Remove these to a plate and keep aside for garnish.

-- Next add another tablespoon of ghee and add ¾ cup semiya to the same pan.
+- Next add the rest of the ghee and add semiya to the same pan.
 Roast till slightly golden on a low to medium flame. (skip this step if using pre-roasted semiya)

 How to make Semiya Payasam

-- Pour 4 cups milk to the pot.
+- Pour milk to the pot.
 Let the milk boil on a low to medium flame.

 - Boil till the vermicelli is fully soft cooked.
 Keep stirring to avoid burning.

-- Add ½ cup sugar.
+- Add sugar.
 Cook for 3 to 5 mins on a low flame until the semiya payasam becomes thick.

-- Add ½ teaspoon cardamom powder.
+- Add cardamom powder.
 Turn off when the it reaches a thick pouring consistency.
 It will thicken further after cooling.